rndMemex/ImageClassificationUsingResNet50/README.md

 # ResNet50
 This folder contains the a ResNet model used for CIFAR-10 Image Classification.
-This work was started during the University of Cambridge Hackathon
+This work was started during the University of Cambridge programming contest

  # Usage